-11. If the project involves using IPs of a third party, the lead applicant should indicate in the application form whether the consent/licence for use of such IPs has been obtained.
-The applicants shall indemnify and keep indemnified the Government against any and all claims, actions, investigations, demands and all liabilities arising from the use of such IPs on the term set out in the project agreement.
+11. If the project involves using IPs/patents not wholly owned by the lead applicant, the lead applicant should indicate in the application form whether the consent/licence for use of such IPs/patents has been/will be obtained.
+The applicants shall indemnify and keep indemnified the Government against any and all claims, actions, investigations, demands and all liabilities arising from the use of such IPs/patents on the term set out in the project agreement.